sushmaakoju/cs-830/readme.md

     - <a href="https://github.com/sushmaakoju/nlp-final-2021-pcl-semeval2022-task">I received #1 rank on the leaderboard in the first round of SemEval task competition that was part of the NLP class, despite finger fracture and wildfires in Boulder.</a>
 - These works were from 2018 to 2022.
 Take it with a pinch of salt as libraries and Language Models underwent evolutionary changes!

-### Findings

-- Claude AI does can rephrase and summarize both efficiently within the token limit.
-- With explicit stated token limit in the prompt, Claude does well.
-- After my examples, Claude AI was able to pick up my area of work and summarize effectively in other contexts in subsequent prompts.

 ## Acknowledgments

-Repository documentation was improved with the assistance of Anthropic's Claude AI assistant.
+Some parts of the repository documentation was improved with the assistance of Anthropic's Claude AI assistant.

+## Contact

+For questions about the implementations or to request additional documentation on specific projects or the examples, please contact me through GitHub.